Black mecca: Criticism

+In 2022, the Atlanta Journal Constitution published an article stating Atlanta has the highest income gap in the U.S. between Black and White residents.
+According to the article, within Atlanta's city limits the median income for a Black family was $28,000 and $84,000 for a White family.
+The Black family median income is the lowest in the city, falling behind Latino and Asian families as well.

+In 2023, Axios published an article that explained despite the early 2020s rare jump in Black homeownership in the Atlanta area, the Black homeownership rate is still about 25 percentage points below Whites in the same area, about 13 percentage points below the national average, and below all racial groups in the Atlanta area.
+Also, Atlanta has the 5th highest mortgage delinquency rate in the nation, the majority involving Black homeowners.

+Also in 2023, the Atlanta Journal Constitution published an article stating only 7.4% of the registered business in the Atlanta area were Black-owned.
+Although the percentage is the highest in the nation for any U.S. metropolitan area, it is still considered low in comparison to the Atlanta area's Black population (34% as of 2020).

+In March 2025, a Black journalist and Atlanta native with the Atlanta Journal-Constitution launched a monthly content series critically examining Atlanta's reputation as a Black Mecca.
+The series presents perspectives from both sides of the debate—exploring arguments supporting and questioning the city's status as a Black Mecca.

+Crime in Atlanta is significantly above the national average, especially in certain predominately Black neighborhoods.
+Black street gangs contribute significantly to crime and violence in the area.

 Harlem

 Harlem renaissance

 Harlem in New York City was widely noted as a black mecca during the 1920s and 1930s.

 In March 1925 the leading magazine Survey Graphic produced an issue entitled "Harlem: Mecca of the New Negro" that was devoted to the African-American literary and artistic movement now known as the "Harlem Renaissance".
 Alain Locke guest-edited this issue.
 Much of the material appears in his 1925 anthology "The New Negro."
 In 1965, author Seth Scheiner published the book Negro Mecca; A History of the Negro in New York City, 1865-1920.

 The 2001 book Harlemworld documented that the concept of Harlem as a black mecca at that time (i.e. seven decades after the Harlem Renaissance) was still present among many residents - a concept that was "history-laden" or even quasi-mythical.

 Mecca for West African Muslim immigrants

 Black Mecca: The African Muslims of Harlem was also the title of a 2010 book by Temple University professor Zain Abdullah about Muslim West African immigrants in New York City, using "Mecca" not only in the generic sense of "a place that people are drawn to" but also playing on the original meaning of Mecca as the Muslim holy city.